 Condolences to the family and friends of Skye McCole Bartusiak, who died on Saturday.
 You'll remember her as Mel Gibson's daughter in The Patriot.
 The actress was only 21 years old.

 Skye McCole Bartusiak. (pic via childstarlets.com)

 "Weird Al" Yankovic has been releasing songs off his new album for the last week, and the latest one is "Mission Statement," which is what you get when you cross mind-numbing corporate jargon with Crosby Stills & Nash.
 Turns out, that's pretty awesome.
 I can't get the embedding link to work, so you'll have to click here to see for yourself.

 Okay kids, that's going to do it for now.
 I still don't understand what the point of removing the Rick Astley "RickRoll" video was, but hey, I'll let it go, because we still have the original.
 I have no doubt that this is going to leave a number of you involuntarily singing and dancing at work for the rest of the day, and for that, I say you're welcome.
 Here's Mr. Astley with today's, "Song of the Day."

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Enjoy the rest of your Friday, and we'll meet back here again for more fun soon.
-Until next time, that's today's Clutter, and we're alright, but we are outta here.
+Don't forget to check out our new movie reviews here and here, and let us know what you think our next film to see should be.
+Until next time, that's today's Clutter, and we are outta here.